 CPU: Intel Core i5-7300HQ 3.5GHz | GPU: GeForce GTX 1050 Ti 4GB | RAM: 16GB DDR4 | Screen: 15.6-inch (1920×1080) | Storage: 256GB SSD + 1TB HDD | Battery: 48WHr | Dimensions: 15.35 x 10.47 x 1.05 inches | Weight: 5.95 lbs

 Won’t comfortably run AAA games

 It runs on an Intel Core i5-7300HQ processor that offers clock speeds up to 3.5GHz, which is a good speed for completing laptop tasks.
-This is paired with a GeForce GTX 1050 Ti 4GB GPU which as previously stated offers a decent opportunity for some powerful gameplay, but will not be able to handle AAA games or generally high-level games at high settings.
+This is paired with a GeForce GTX 1050 Ti 4GB Graphics Card which is fairly typical for an $800 gaming laptop.
+As previously stated, it offers a decent opportunity for some powerful gameplay, but will not be able to handle AAA games or generally high-level games at high settings.